DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Changes can happen during training; some participants may not complete their training within the standard schedule, or at all.
 Providers will need to update relevant data using the API.

-## How to view and update participant data
+## View and update participant data

 Providers can view data to find out whether participants: